 The 2nd question every visitors asks as they arrive in Kennebunkport, “where do I get the best lobster?”
 The 1st being, “how do we get to see President Bush?”
 Folks eagerly want to see Walkers Point out Ocean Ave, and really want to have a glimpse at President’s 41 and 43 and the Bush Compound where two former presidents and their family spend every summer.
-So we locals give directions out Ocean Ave, past St Ann’s Church where the Bush’s go for Sunday service, beyond Thunder Cave and Blowing Hole to the Anchor to Windward perched on the sparkling granite shores, this scenic vantage offers a fantastic view of Vesuvius Point, the so-named peninsula where the Walker Bush family resides.
+So we locals give directions out Ocean Ave, past St Ann’s Church where the Bush’s go for Sunday service, to The Blowing Cave and Anchor to Windward perched on the sparkling granite shores, this scenic vantage offers a fantastic view of Vesuvius Point, the so-named peninsula where the Walker Bush family resides.
 It’s a magnificent oceanfront property and family estate – a must see in KPT.

 On to Question 2….back to the lobster!

 You don’t need to wait in a long line in the hot sun to score an award-winning lobster roll.
 Reality is there are several delicious renditions of the lobster roll in Kennebunkport… with sit down dining and table service, not just an outside shack.

 We love Alisson’s in Dock Square – you can get anything you want as the Arlo Guthrie song goes, and you can definitely get a delicious lobster roll served with mayo, or butter if you prefer, and of course fries!
 Alisson’s features several lobster specialties including lobster bisque, lobster pizza, lobster mac n’cheese, and a lobster cobb salad, even Lobster Poutine for the French Canadian folks.
 All this deliciousness is served in a great pub setting so you can enjoy a refreshing cocktail or local draft beer at this convivial bar – the Cheers of Kennebunkport in Dock Square.